Anyone's death diminishes me,

 Ada Byron King, Countess of Lovelace, 1852, first programmer on the Difference Engine

-John Kirby, 2019, attorney for Nintendo and namesake of the Kirby games
+John Kirby, 2019, Nintendo attorney, namesake of Kirby games, voting rights activist

 Jim Kitchen, 2015, indie dev who produced accessible games for blind gamers